microsoft/aurorabp-sample-data/README.md

 ### Data Use Application

-Full data files are stored seperately from this repo within an Azure data lake.
+Full data files are stored separately from this repo within an Azure data lake.
 To gain access to these data files, a data use application (detailed below and on the data lake landing page) must be submitted.
 Any researcher may submit a data use application, <!-- TODO insert link to DUA -->which includes:

 - Principal investigator information
   - Academic credentials, affiliation, contact information, curriculum vitae, signature attesting accuracy of data use application